-With the Imager Off it will typically recharge to 80% in about 3 hours, and 95% in about 4 hours.
+With the Imager Off it will typically recharge to 80% in about 3 hours, and 95% in less than 5 hours.

 How do I get software updates?

 There are no current or future software updates available.

 The Thermal Imager is not recognized by my Windows PC when I connect it using the USB cable?